check-spelling/linkerd-website/linkerd.io/content/2/faq/_index.md

 mesh](https://blog.buoyant.io/2017/04/25/whats-a-service-mesh-and-why-do-i-need-one/).
 It adds observability, reliability, and security to cloud native applications without requiring code changes.
-For example, Linkerd can monitor and report per-service success rates and latencies, can automatically retry failed requests, and can encrypt and validate connections between services, all without requiring any modification of the application itself.
+For example, Linkerd can monitor and report per-service success rates and latencies, automatically retry failed requests, and encrypt and validate connections between services, all without requiring any modification of the application itself.

 Linkerd works by inserting ultralight proxies (collectively, the "data plane")